 Richard, whose father died when he was young, is an enterprising young man, who is willing to work hard.
 Despite his much younger friend, Tommy's reservations about strange Mr. Vogel, Richard goes to work for Vogel helping him harvest peaches on his farm.

 Richard is able to enroll in the camp, despite the fact that he's underaged.
-And when he complete the camp he become determined to enlist some day.
+After completing the camp he becomes determined to enlist some day.
 That time comes sooner than later when World War II breaks out.
 Richard enlists at Camp Niagara and is sent first to Kingston and then onto England via the Empress of Britain where he begins training.
-From this point on we follow Richard in England and the eventual discovery that he is too young to serve.
+From this point on the story focuses on Richard's experiences in England and the eventual discovery that he is too young to serve.

-This novel is a quiet retelling of a young teen who enlists at the start of World War II so that he can experience travel and adventure.
+Kid Soldier is a gentle story about a young teen who enlists at the start of World War II so that he can experience travel and adventure.
 Although Maruno's story is an important one, the bland cover and a narrative that has little action will likely not engage young readers.
 A book's cover should be an invitation to read, but the cover of Kid Soldier does nothing of the sort.

 Richard Fuller is a truly honorable character who has a keen sense of duty and is not quick to form an opinion about those he doesn't know.
-When Tommy speaks badly of Mr. Vogel, suggesting he is strange for crying, Richard decides to put off an opinion.
-When Vogel offers him a chance to work, despite Tommy's reservations and refusal, Richard accepts, deciding he will see for himself what the farmer is like.
+When Tommy speaks badly of Mr. Vogel, suggesting he is strange for crying, Richard decides to forego expressing his opinion.
+Vogel offers him a chance to work and despite Tommy's reservations and refusal himself, Richard accepts, deciding he will see for himself what the farmer is like.
 Richard eventually learns the reason for Mr. Vogel's tears, suggesting that we can never truly know what burdens another person carries.

 This novel will likely appeal to boys who enjoy war stories told in a slow paced narrative style.
 Kid Soldier provides an glimpse into the life of young Canadian men just before the start of the second World War that is both informative and detailed.